nascimentocesar/concierge-api/README.md

 2. Create a `.env` file inside the root directory.
 You can use the `.env.example` file as a template by simply duplicating and renaming it to `.env` and adjusting the environment variables values accordingly.
 3. Run the command `docker compose up -d --build` to create the application containers.
 4. Use http://localhost/ to access the API.

+## Known issues

+- Estimate prices might not be accurate, specially because of currency differences;
+- Requests might crash because of poorly structured prompts or ChatGPT eventual hallucinations;